Oldboy (2003 film): Critical response

-MovieGazette lists 10 features on its "It's Got" list for Oldboy and summarizes its review of Oldboy by saying, "Forget ‘The Punisher’ and ‘Man on Fire’ – this mesmerising revenger's tragicomedy shows just how far-reaching the tentacles of mad vengeance can be."
-MovieGazette also comments that it "needs to be seen to be believed."
 Jamie Russell of the BBC movie review calls it a "sadistic masterpiece that confirms Korea's current status as producer of some of the world's most exciting cinema."
 In 2019 on The Hankyoreh, Kim Hyeong-seok said that Oldboy was the 'zeitgeist of the vigorous Korean cinema in early 2000s', and a 'boiling point that led history of Korean cinema to new state'.
-Manohla Dargis of the New York Times gave a lukewarm review, saying that "there is not much to think about here, outside of the choreographed mayhem."
+Manohla Dargis of the New York Times called the film "a trivial genre movie," writing, "The fact that Oldboy is embraced by some cinephiles is symptomatic of a bankrupt, reductive postmodernism: one that promotes a spurious aesthetic relativism (it's all good) and finds its crudest expression in the hermetically sealed world of fan boys."
 J.R.
 Jones of the Chicago Reader was also not impressed, saying that "there's a lot less here than meets the eye."

+The film is regarded as one of the best films ever made and has been included in numerous "best-of" lists by many publications.
 In 2008, Oldboy was placed 64th on an Empire list of the top 500 movies of all time.
 The same year, voters on CNN named it one of the ten best Asian films ever made.
 It was ranked #18 in the same magazine's "The 100 Best Films of World Cinema" in 2010.
 In a 2016 BBC poll, critics voted the film the 30th greatest since 2000.
 In 2020, The Guardian ranked it number 3 among the classics of modern South Korean Cinema.
+In 2025, the film ranked number 43 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 40 on the "Readers' Choice" edition of the list.